11/7/2024

 speaker

-Hey, good morning Neil.
+Good morning, Neal.
 Thanks for the question.
 The M&A market remains really exciting for CITIO.
-We have an active effort on the outbound business development efforts really led by our senior team with DAC and Britain constantly staying in contact with mineral owners and sourcing new ideas for CITIO.
-We also see all the market processes and there's a very robust flow of those at the moment and we see several more coming.
-So it's a very active time in the minerals market and the most important thing for CITIO remains rate of return.
-So we focus very closely on near-term accretion and long-term IRRs and that's the biggest driver.
+We have an active effort on the outbound business development efforts really led by our senior team with DAX and Britain constantly staying in contact with mineral owners and sourcing new ideas for CITIO.
+We also see all the marketed processes, and there's a very robust flow of those at the moment.
+And we see several more coming.
+So it's a very active time in the minerals market.
+And the most important thing for CITIO remains rate of return.
+So we focus very closely on near-term accretion and long-term IRRs.
+And that's the biggest driver.
 And then we also place a lot of importance on balance sheet strength.
-So as we look at larger transactions, we were closely focused on both the returns I discussed earlier and making sure that the transactions are leverage neutral or balance sheet enhancing.
+So as we look at larger transactions, we're closely focused on both both the returns I discussed earlier and making sure the transactions are leveraged neutral or balance sheet enhancing.
 So we're well positioned with where the balance sheet is today and a lot of opportunities set in front of us.

 speaker

-Great to hear then just secondly, just on solid activity.
-Could you just talk about, seemed like your line of sight well has increased and just wonder was this driven by the Permian and DJ or what really drove this?
+Great to hear.
+Then just secondly, just on solid activity, could you just talk about, it seemed like your line of sight well has increased and just wonder, was this driven by the Permian and DJ or what really drove this?
 Thank you.

 speaker

 Yeah, it's a good question.
 I'm glad you asked.
-It gives us the chance to highlight page six in the investor deck that we posted on our website today.
-If you look at the map on page six, it paints a really exciting picture for CITIO and as you recall, the line of sight wells on our footprint give us visibility into the next 12 to 18 months of development on our asset.
-And a couple of important things to note on that map on page six, first is just the sheer number of gross wells that have been spud and permitted across our footprint.
+It gives us a chance to highlight page six in the investor deck that we posted on our website today.
+If you look at the map on page six, it paints a really exciting picture for Citio.
+And as you recall, the line site wealth on our footprint give us visibility into the next 12 to 18 months of development on our asset.
+And a couple of important things to note on that map on page six.
+First is just the sheer number of gross wells that have been spud and permitted across our footprint.
 And the second thing is just the diversity of where those locations are.
 It is literally across the entire footprint.
 So there's no concentration anywhere within our asset.
-You have Midland Basin, Delaware Basin, you have Texas, you have New Mexico and yes, you're right to point out there is a fair amount of activity in the DJ Basin as well.
-I'll turn over to Jared see if he has anything to add to the line of sight activity.
+You have Midland Basin, Delaware Basin, you have Texas, you have New Mexico.
+And yes, you're right to point out there is a fair amount of activity in the DJ Basin as well.
+I'll turn over to Jared, see if he has anything to add to those line of sight activity.

 speaker

 Thanks, Chris.
-Just to put some more color around that, we mentioned on page seven that we have 9,000 gross line of sight wells on a normalized basis.
+Just to put some more color around that, we mentioned on page seven that we have 9,000 gross line site wells on a normalized basis.
 So even on a nominal basis, it's about half that.
-So when you think about our overall asset which has over 25,000 producing wells on a normalized basis, we have 9,000 of those incoming over the next 12 to 18 months.
+So when you think about our overall asset, which has over 25,000 producing wells on a normalized basis, we have 9,000 of those incoming over the next 12 to 18 months.
 That has us really excited about the future activity on the asset.

 speaker